-Frequency (needing to wee often)
+Urgency Frequency (needing to wee suddenly) (needing to wee often)

 Pain from BPS/IC can be felt in the lower tummy, pelvis, vagina and urethra (the tube that connects the bladder to the outside of the body).
 Some days might be better than others, but the pain is usually long-term.